Eco-camping in Devon; a weekend at an eco-campsite

 A weekend at an eco-camping retreat

-This summer I visited Combe Farm, an eco-campsite near Tiverton in mid-Devon.
-Never having visited an eco-camping retreat in the UK before, I wasn’t really sure what to expect.
+This summer I went to Tiverton for a weekend of eco-camping in Devon at Coombe Farm.
+Never having visited an eco-camping retreat in the UK before, I wasn’t sure what to expect.

 Narrow country lanes led us to the entrance of Combe Farm and a spectacular view across the countryside.